ni/install-systemlink-enterprise/release-notes/2023-10/MongoDB_Migration/README.md

+# Existing MongoDB Data Migration to a Single Instance

 ## Do you need to worry about what is in this folder?

 The content in this folder can help you if you have recognized a need to migrate existing SystemLink Enterprise MongoDB data to a single MongoDB instance.
 You should not need this content if deploying a new installation of SystemLink Enterprise.